Quantum Performance Laboratory

 The Quantum Performance Laboratory (QPL) is a research and development (R&D) group within Sandia National Laboratories.
 We develop and deploy cutting-edge techniques for assessing the performance of quantum computing hardware, serving the needs of the U.S. government, industry, and academia.
-Our research produces:

 - insight into the failure mechanisms of real-world quantum computing processors,

 - well-motivated metrics of low- and high-level performance,

 - predictive models of multi-qubit quantum processors, and